Quantum measurements of time: Measurements and preparations

 where $U$ is the time evolution operator for the system only (the interaction with the memory is considered explicitly), $|\psi({t})\>$ the state prior to the measurement, and $m$ is the memory degree of freedom where the measurement outcome is stored.
 The integrals in \eqref{hist} represent the time evolution before the measurement and after the measurement respectively.
 Note that ${t}_a$ is a value referred to the internal clock even if it seems an external parameter.
 The Born rule for the projective POVM that projects the memories onto the state $|a\>_m$ gives a probability for the outcomes

 where $\openone$ is the identity that acts on the Hilbert space of the rest (excluding the memory), and we assume that $|r\>_m$ is orthogonal to all the $|a\>_m$.
 Then one immediately recovers the expected Born rule probability if ${t}>{t}_a$ or $p(a|{t})=0$ otherwise.
-Refer to \cite{qtime} for more general situations, such as when the system has a nontrivial evolution after the measurement, the case of two time correlations, and POVM measurements.
+Refer to \cite{qtime} for more general situations, such as POVM measurements.

 Before closing this section, we briefly comment on how this formalism can describe the preparation of a state at a given time.
 A state preparation is just a measurement, in which one specific outcome is post-selected \cite{peresbook}.
 Then a Page-Wootters state that describes the preparation of a system in the state $|\psi_0\>$ at time ${t}=0$ is the following